Scroll down for the list of currently scheduled Regional Workshops

 Topics in the training have been updated to include research on the impact of the current pandemic, and an important focus on bias and diversity

 These workshops are held every Fall most often in collaboration with several amazing Massachusetts District Attorneys.
 During the workshop, participants will be trained and certified by MARC to educate their colleagues in bullying and cyberbullying prevention.
 This program is intended and tested for use with professional teachers and other educational staff, faculty and administrators in K-12 schools.
-The cost for the 3 hour webinar includes materials, one year access to digital materials, and
+The cost for the 2-4 hour training includes materials, one year access to digital materials, and

 a PDP certificate (upon request).
 A document with this information can be downloaded here.